tireddy2/ikev2-pqt-hybrid-auth/draft-hu-ipsecme-pqt-hybrid-auth.md

 Cryptographically Relevant Quantum Computer (CRQC): A quantum computer that is capable of breaking real world cryptographic systems.

-Post-Quantum Cryptograph (PQC) algorithms: Asymmetric cryptograph algorithms are thought to be secure against CRQC.
+Post-Quantum Cryptographic (PQC) algorithms: Asymmetric Cryptographic  algorithms are thought to be secure against CRQC.

-Traditional Cryptograph algorithms: Existing asymmetric cryptograph algorithms could be broken by CRQC, like RSA, ECDSA ..etc.
+Traditional Cryptographic algorithms: Existing asymmetric Cryptographic  algorithms could be broken by CRQC, like RSA, ECDSA ..etc.

 # IKEv2 Key Exchange
-There is no changes introduced in this document to the IKEv2 key exchange process, although it MUST be also resilient to CRQC when using along with the PQ/T hybrid authentication, for example key exchange using the PPK as defined in {{RFC8784}}, or hybrid key exchanges that include PQC algorithm via multiple key exchange process as defined in {{RFC9370}}.
+There is no changes introduced in this document to the IKEv2 key exchange process, although it MUST be also resilient to CRQC when using along with the PQ/T hybrid authentication, for example key exchange using the PPK as defined in {{RFC8784}}, or hybrid key exchanges that includes PQC algorithm via multiple key exchange process as defined in {{RFC9370}}.